YHallouard/Cookiecuter_Data_explo/README.md

-# Cookiecutter Data Studio
+# Cookiecutter Data Exploration

-Project structure for Data Studio Exploration.
+Project structure for Data Exploration.

 ### Requirements to use the cookiecutter template:
 -----------